 Federal SEOG is a grant program administered by Northeast State.
 Eligible students must be undergraduate students pursuing a first baccalaureate degree.
 The awards average $800.
 Funds are limited, and according to federal regulations, must be awarded first to students with the lowest family contributions with preference given to Federal Pell Grant recipients.

 The Tennessee Student Assistance Program

 For more information about the Tennessee Student Assistance Award (TSAA) Program, visit www.collegepaystn.com.
 The TSAA is a non-repayable grant for undergraduate students enrolled at least half-time at an eligible post-secondary institution.
 Students must be Tennessee residents eligible for the Federal Pell Grant.
 Completion of the FAFSA determines eligibility.
-The deadline to apply is March 1 (date by which the FAFSA must be processed).
+Funds are usually depleted in February so complete the FAFSA as soon as possible after January 1, 2013.